olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 Pandas, NumPy; and visualization libraries: Bokeh, Jax, Matplotlib, OpenCV.
 To see the full list of installed libraries, open a Console from the Launcher page and type in ``conda list``.
 These libraries should cover most use cases.
-You can also find instructions for setting up a custom conda environment for use with JupyterLab further down.
+You can also find instructions for setting up a custom Conda environment for use with JupyterLab :ref:`here <conda-environments>`.

 The GPU lab provides two different environments, CUDA10 and CUDA11.
 Both the CUDA10 and CUDA11 environments provide GPU support for PyTorch, CuPy, and CudNN. **GPU support for